endless-sky/endless-sky-wiki/CreatingMissions.md

 * conversations contained in the mission

 For example, the mission description might be, "Deliver `<cargo>` to `<destination>` by `<date>`."

+Missions can also make use of custom text replacements.

 <a name="basics">